Health & Safety Procedures

 - The number of guests entering Kennedy Space Center Visitor Complex will be limited.

-- All guests entering must have a dated and timed daily admission ticket.
+- All guests entering must have a dated daily admission ticket.

 - Dining-controlled capacity in Orbit Cafe and six-foot separation between tables.
 Other available dining options include Rocket Fuel Truck at the front entrance and Atlantis Space Dots and Ice Cream Cart, in front of Space Shuttle Atlantis®.